 Honored to be part of these communities.

-Jacquelyn's contributions in social and life skills education has earned her the designation of Global Presence Ambassador by The Global Presence of Parenting 2.0.
+Jacquelyn's contributions in social and life skills education have earned her the designation of Global Presence Ambassador by The Global Presence of Parenting 2.0.